Introduction to Childhood and Youth: Interdisciplinary Perspectives (X3229)

-The module takes a holistic and ecological view of developmental trajectories in the context of social relationships to give you an overview of children and young people's development and the role that relationships with primary carers, significant others, family members and friends play in that development.
+The module takes a holistic and ecological view of developmental trajectories in the context of social relationships.
+It provides an overview of children and young people's bio-psycho-social, cultural and emotional development.
+You’ll examine the role that relationships with primary carers, significant others, family members and friends play in that development.

-You reflect on key concepts in child and youth development, such as attachment, transition (with associated gains, losses, change and risks), identity, risk and resilience.
-Locating the child in the context of social and societal relationships, you examine key aspects of child development, and theoretical approaches to understanding childhood.
+Locating the child in the context of social and societal relationships, you examine key aspects of child development and theoretical approaches to understanding childhood.

-- attunement, self-regulation and attachment in emotional and social development
+- the role of attunement, self-regulation and attachment in emotional and social development

-- environmental and social factors in the development of speech, language and literacy
+- the role of environmental and social factors in the development of speech, language and literacy

-- play in the development of gender and ethnic identities and moral reasoning
+- the role of play in the development of gender and ethnic identities and moral reasoning

 - the problematisation of adolescence and perspectives on sexual development, risk, crisis and deviance